Waziup/WaziCloud/broker/mongo/README.md

 Mongo DB
 =======

-A MongoDB is used to store historical informations from teh sensors.
+A MongoDB is used to store historical informations from the sensors.

 Install
 -------